yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 To start using this workflow, open **Configure Workflow** in Alfred and fill in your **DeepL API key**, **Primary language** and **Secondary language**.
 See [Setting-up](#setting-up) below.

-To translate or rewite text as a universal action, set up `selection hotkey` and enable `workflow file actions` and `workflow universal actions`.
+To translate or rewrite text as a universal action, set up `selection hotkey` and enable `workflow file actions` and `workflow universal actions`.

 <img src='./images/setup-03.png' width="800" />